-- (1) The Credentials Committee may order a credentials hearing be conducted by the Registrar before the Registrar makes a decision pursuant to section 5.18(1)(b) of the Bylaws [Decisions Regarding Applications for Enrolment, Admission, and Reinstatement] if the Credentials Committee determines that there is a serious concern that an individual Applicant does not meet the requirement to be of good character and good repute. - (2) A credentials hearing must be conducted in accordance with the procedure set out in Schedule B of the Bylaws, unless otherwise directed by the Registrar. - (3) If a decision is posted publicly following a credentials hearing held pursuant to subsection (2), the Registrar may anonymize or redact any identifying, personal or sensitive information of - (a) a person other than the Applicant/Respondent, if the Registrar determines the disclosure of such information is not necessary to satisfy the public interest, or - (b) the Applicant/Respondent if the Applicant/Respondent suffers from a physical or mental ailment, an emotional disturbance or an addiction to alcohol or drugs that impairs the Applicant's/Respondent's ability to practise.
+- (b) the matter of serious concern identified by the Credentials Committee pursuant to subsection (1), including the identity of the applicant, is known to the public. - (2.4) Despite subsection (2.2), the publication of a credentials hearing decision must identify the Applicant if the Applicant has been the subject of a disciplinary action taken by EGBC or a Different Governing Body, including an agreement resulting in the resolution of an investigation or disciplinary process by EGBC or by a Different Governing Body. - (3) If a decision is posted publicly following a credentials hearing held pursuant to subsection (2), Despite subsections (2.1), (2.3) and (2.4), prior to publishing the full text of the credentials hearing decision, the Registrar may-must anonymize, or redact, or otherwise not make publicly available any identifying, personal or sensitive information if the Registrar determines that the public interest in the information being made publicly available is outweighed by the privacy interest of - (a) a person other than the Applicant/Respondent, if the Registrar determines the disclosure of such information is not necessary to satisfy the public interest, or - (b) the Applicant/Respondent if the Applicant/Respondent suffers from a physical or mental ailment, an emotional disturbance or an addiction to alcohol or drugs that impairs the Applicant's/Respondent's ability to practise.